hugeblank/Shatter/README.md

 - **Returns**
   - _none_

-#### Hex Color Manipulation
+#### Custom Color Manipulation

-`setTextHex`: set the text color using any hex color code.
-Includes rg, and b
+`setTextHex`: set the text color using a color code in the format `0xrrggbbaa`

 - **Parameters**
   - _number_: hex code for color value
 - **Returns**
   - _none_

-`setBackgroundHex`: set the background color using any hex color code.
-Includes rg, and b
+`setBackgroundHex`: set the background color using a hex color code in the format `0xrrggbbaa`

 - **Parameters**
   - _number_: hex code for color value
 - **Returns**
   - _none_

-`getTextHex`: set the text color using any hex color code.
-Includes rg, and b
+`getTextHex`: gets the text color returned in the format `0xrrggbbaa`

 - **Parameters**
   - _none_
 - **Returns**
   - _number_: hex code for color value

-`getBackgroundHex`: set the background color using any hex color code.
-Includes rg, and b
+`getBackgroundHex`: gets the background color returned in the format `0xrrggbbaa`

 - **Parameters**
   - _none_